 Rodrigo Rodgriguez, Panama Country Director

 Rodrigo Rodriguez first discovered the beauty of agriculture at the Institute for Agricultural Studies of Havana (ISCAH) in Cuba.
 After completing his studies, Rodrigo returned to Panama, where he dedicated his life to community development and agriculture, and his family.
 Seeing the success of the families he works with motivates Rodrigo to forge ahead in bringing national recognition to the program for its innovation and dedication to Panama’s people and environment in rural areas.
-In the rare moments when he is not working, Rodrigo enjoys reading, watching sports, and documentaries.
+In the rare moments when he is not working, Rodrigo enjoys catching up on the news, reading, and watching sports and documentaries.

 Leonardo Pech, Belize Country Director